If your accommodation is too small for your household you may be considered to be living in overcrowded conditions.

 Get advice before contacting the council.
 Use our directory to find a local advice centre.

 What can the council do to help council and housing association tenants who are overcrowded?

-If you are a tenant of a council or housing association and you are seriously overcrowded, the owner of the property has a duty to rehouse you.
+If you are a tenant of a council or housing association and you are overcrowded, you should apply for a transfer.
 However, many councils have long waiting lists for larger homes, and you may have to wait for a long time before suitable accommodation becomes available.
 If this is the case, there are other options to consider:

 - It may be possible to get a transfer to another property owned by the council or housing association.
 Most of them have a waiting list for tenants who want a transfer and can give you information about the rules.
 But bear in mind that you may have to wait a long time for somewhere suitable, especially if you need a large property.
 The council may also offer you the option of moving to a different part of your city or even a different part of the UK.

 - Alternatively, you may be able to swap homes by mutual exchange with another tenant, possibly in another part of the country.
 You must both have permission from your landlords and the exchange must be arranged properly.
 Otherwise, you could both lose your homes.
 The landlord can only withhold permission for certain reasons.
 See the Gov.uk website for more information on swapping your council or housing association home.